 There are lots of things in life that are too good to be true: those “fat-burning pills” they advertise online, free money via email from African princes, and so on.
 But there’s one thing I can assure you that isn’t too good to be true: A copywriting career.

-And, even more than that, it’s completely possible to have a successful copywriting career working entirely remotely.
+And, even more than that, it’s completely possible to work remotely as a copywriter and have a wildly successful career.
 BUT…

 There are a few things you need to know.

-First, even though it’s completely possible to make lots of money as a freelance copywriter, traveling around the world while you do it if you want to, it’s not going to be something that happens instantly.
+First, even though it’s completely possible to make lots of money as a freelance copywriter, traveling around the world while you do it if you want to, it’s not going to happen instantly.